General FAQs

 Q14: The encoding speed is slow.
 Is there any option I can check to enhance the encoding speed?

 A: Click Edit > Options > General, and please set "Process priority" and "Number of threads to use for encoding" to "Realtime" and "8" respectively.
 It's also recommended to close other programs especially anti-virus before conversion.
+(Only for Any DVD Converter)

 Please note that the encoding speed depends on the size of the Video/DVD you try to convert.
 Besides, your computer configuration also has effects on encoding speed.

-Q15: I switch to another user account, I get the following error message when I run Any Video (DVD) Converter: Can not load output profile data from configuration file "C:\Documents and Settings\(User Name)\ Application Data\AnvSoft\Any Video (DVD) Converter Professional\profiles_v2.xml", please check the installation and try again.
+Q15: I switch to another user account, I get the following error message when I run Any Video Converter: Can not load output profile data from configuration file "C:\Documents and Settings\(User Name)\ Application Data\AnvSoft\Any Video Converter Professional\profiles_v2.xml", please check the installation and try again.
 What can I do?

 A: You can solve this problem by copying the profile_v2.xml from the setup directory to the user account.
 Normally, the setup directory should be